Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the maximum residue length of sORF.
                             Default is 150.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
-                            The path of TEX+/- wig folder.
+                            If TEX+/- libraries can be provided, please assign the path of TEX+/- wig folder here.
       --frag_wig_folder FRAG_WIG_FOLDER, -fw FRAG_WIG_FOLDER
-                            The path of fragment wig folder.
+                            If fragmented libraries can be provided, please assign the path of fragmented wig folder here.
       --cutoff_intergenic_coverage CUTOFF_INTERGENIC_COVERAGE, -ci CUTOFF_INTERGENIC_COVERAGE
-                            The cutoff of minimum coverage of intergenic sORF candidates.
+                            The minimum coverage of intergenic sORF candidates.
       --cutoff_antisense_coverage CUTOFF_ANTISENSE_COVERAGE, -ai CUTOFF_ANTISENSE_COVERAGE
-                            The cutoff of minimum coverage of antisense sORF candidates.
+                            The minimum coverage of antisense sORF candidates.
       --cutoff_5utr_coverage CUTOFF_5UTR_COVERAGE, -cu5 CUTOFF_5UTR_COVERAGE
-                            The cutoff of minimum coverage of 5'UTR derived sORF candidates.
-It can be assigned by percentage or the amount of reads. p_0.05 means the coverage of sORF candidates should higher than 5 percentile of all 5'UTR transcripts. n_10 means the coverage of sORF candidates should be 10.
-Default is p_0.5.
+                            The minimum coverage of 5'UTR derived sORF candidates.
+                            This value can be assigned by percentage ("p") or the amount of reads ("n").
+Ex: p_0.05 means that the coverage of sORF candidates should be higher than 5 percentile of all 5'UTR transcripts. n_10 means that the coverage of sORF candidates should be higher than
+                            10. Default is p_0.5.
       --cutoff_3utr_coverage CUTOFF_3UTR_COVERAGE, -cu3 CUTOFF_3UTR_COVERAGE
                             The meaning is the same as --cutoff_5utr_coverage.
-                            This is for 3'UTR.
+                            This value is for 3'UTR.
 Default is p_0.5.
       --cutoff_interCDS_coverage CUTOFF_INTERCDS_COVERAGE, -cuf CUTOFF_INTERCDS_COVERAGE
                             The meaning is the same as --cutoff_5utr_coverage.
-                            This is for interCDS.
+                            This value is for interCDS.
 Default is p_0.5.
       --cutoff_background CUTOFF_BACKGROUND, -cub CUTOFF_BACKGROUND
-                            The cutoff of minimum coverage of all sORF candidates.
+                            The general minimum coverage of all sORF candidates.
+                            All candidates should fit this condition as well.
                             Default is 10.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             The folder of genome fasta file.
       --tex_notex_libs TEX_NOTEX_LIBS, -tl TEX_NOTEX_LIBS
-                            Library name of TEX+/- library.
+                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library here.
 The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
-For multiple
+If multiple
-                            wig files, please use comma to separate the wig files.
+                            wig files need to be assigned, please use comma to separate the wig files.
+For example,
-                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            wig1:tex:1:a:+,wig2:tex:1:a:-.
       --frag_libs FRAG_LIBS, -fl FRAG_LIBS
-                            Library name of fragmented library The format is: wig_ file_name:fragmented(frag):condition_id(integer):repli
+                            If the fragmented libraries can be provided, please assign the name of fragmented library here.
+The format
+                            is: wig_file_name:fragmented(frag):condition_id(intege
-                            cate_id(alphabet):strand(+ or -).
-For multiple wig
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
-                            files, please use comma to separate the wig files.
-For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
+                            wig files need to be assigned, please use comma to separate the wig files.
+For example,
+                            wig1:frag:1:a:+,wig2:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            For TEX+/- library, sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            If the TEX+/- libraries is provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
                             Please assign 1 or 2.
 Default is 2.
       -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
+                            This value (for TEX+/- libraries) is the minimal number of replicates that a sORF has to be detected.
-                            The sORF should be detected at least in the number of the replicates.
-The format is
+                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATED.
-                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
-For assigning
-                            different --replicates_tex to different conditions,
-                            please use comma to separate it.
-For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_tex, and number 3 condition assign 3 to --replcate_tex.
-For assigning the same
+                            If different --replicate_tex values need to be assigned to different conditions, please use comma to separate them.
+For example, 1_2,2_2,3_3.
+It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_tex is
-                            --replicates_tex to all conditions, just assign like all_1 (all condition use 1 --replicate_tex).
+                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            in all conditions).
+Default is all_1.
       --replicates_frag REPLICATES_FRAG, -rf REPLICATES_FRAG
                             The meaning and input type is the same as --replicates_tex.
+This value is for fragmented
+                            libraries.
-      --table_best, -tb     The output table of sORF candidates only includes the best library.
+      --table_best, -tb     The output table of sORF candidates only includes information of the highest expressed library.
 Default is False.
       --sRNA_folder SRNA_FOLDER, -s SRNA_FOLDER
-                            If comparing sORF and sRNA is needed, please assign the path of sORF gff folder.
+                            If the path of sRNA gff folder is assigned here, this function will compare sORF and sRNA to detect the overlap.
       --start_codon START_CODON, -ac START_CODON
                             The types of start coden.
-For assigning multiple types of start codon, please use comma to separate them.
+If multiple types of start codon need to be assigned, please use comma to separate them.
 Default is ATG.
       --stop_codon STOP_CODON, -oc STOP_CODON
                             The types of stop coden.
-For assigning multiple types of stop codon, please use comma to separate them.
+If multiple types of stop codon need to be assigned, please use comma to separate them.
 Default is TTA,TAG,TGA.
       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE
-                            The minimum distance between the ribosome binding site and start codon.
+                            The minimum distance (nucleotides) between the
+                            ribosome binding site and start codon.
 Default is 3.
       --max_rbs_distance MAX_RBS_DISTANCE, -Mr MAX_RBS_DISTANCE
-                            The maximum distance between the ribosome binding site and start codon.
+                            The maximum distance (nucleotides) between the
+                            ribosome binding site and start codon.
 Default is 15.
       --rbs_not_after_TSS, -at
-                            This function can generate best results which also include ribosome binding site not after TSS, Default is False.
+                            For generating best results, if the ribosome binding site of sORF is not associted with TSS, this function will include this candidate as well.
+Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            The number of nucleotides of ribosome binding site can be different with AGGAGG?
+                            The number of nucleotides of ribosome binding site can be different with AGGAGG.
 Default is 2.
       --print_all_combination, -pa
                             Non-annotated transcript may has many start codons and stop codons.
 This function can print all combinations of start codons and stop codons.
 Default is False.
-      --best_no_sRNA, -bs   This function can generate best results which excluded the candidate overlap with sRNA, please turn it on.
+      --best_no_sRNA, -bs   For generating best results, this function can exclude the sORFs which overlap with sRNA.
 Default is False.
-      --best_no_TSS, -bt    This function can generate best results without referring to TSS.
+      --best_no_TSS, -bt    For generating best results, this function can include the sORFs which are not associated with TSS.
 Default is False.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-                            For ignoring hypothetical protein in genome annotation file.
+                            This function is for ignoring hypothetical protein in genome annotation file.
 Default is False.

-- Output files
+- **Output files**

-All output files will be stored in ``$ANNOgesic/output/sORF``.
+Output files are stored in ``$ANNOgesic/output/sORF``.

-``statistics``: Statistics files.
+**statistics**: Stores statistic files.

-``tables``: The tables of sORFs with more details. ``all_candidates`` is for all sORF candidates without filtering.
+**tables:** Stores tables of the sORFs with more details.
+There are also some sub-folders:

-``best`` is for the best sORF candidates with filtering.
+        **best:** Stores the best results of sORFs after filtering.

-``gffs``: Gff files of sORFs.
-The meanings of ``all_candidates`` and ``best`` are the same as ``tables``.
+        **all_candidates:** Stores all candidates without filtering.

-The tags of gff files:
+The meaning of each column is as following:

+train  Name    start   end     strand  type    TSS     RBS     all_start_points        all_stop_points sRNA_confliction        frame_shift     lib_type        best_avg_coverage       best_highest_coverage   best_lowest_coverage    track_detail    seq

+	**strain:** Strain name.

+	**Name:** Name of this sORF which is also used in gff file.

+	**start:** Starting point of this sORF.

+	**end:** End point of this sORF.

+	**strand:** Strand of this sORF.

+	**type:** sORF type.

+	**TSS:** TSSs which are associated with this sORF.

+	**RBS:** Ribosome binding site of this sORF.

+	**all_start_points:** Positions of all start codons which can be found in the region of this sORF.

+	**all_stop_points:** Positions of all stop codons which can be found in the region of this sORF.

+	**sRNA_conflict:** If this sORF overlaps sRNA, the overlapped sRNA will be showed here.

+	**frame_shift:** One residue is formed by three nucleotides.
+Therefore, there may be three different ORFs in one region.
+	If there are sORF candidates which can be found by frame shift, the number of frame shift will be showed here.
+"1" means there are some candidates can be found by frame shift once.
+"2" means there are some candidates can be found by frame shift twice.
+	The number won't larger than 2 since frame shift three times, the amino acid codon will be the same.

+	**lib_type:** This sORF can be detected in TEX+/- or fragmented libraries.

+	**best_avg_coverage:** Based on coverage of all libraries, The best average coverage of this sORF will be showed here.

+        **best_highest_coverage:** Based on coverage of all libraries, The highest average coverage of this sORF will be showed here.

+        **best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sORF will be showed here.

+        **track_detail:** Shows the coverage information of the libraries about this sORF. "high" means the highest cooverage of the library, "low" means the lowest coverage of the library, and "avg" represents the average coverage of this sORF.

-``start_TSS``: The starting TSS of this sORF.
+	**seq:** Sequence of this sORF.

+**gffs:** Stores gff files of the sORFs.
+There are also some sub-folders:

+        **best:** Stores the best results of sORFs after filtering.

+        **all_candidates:** Stores all candidates without filtering.

+Some useful information can be found in the tags of the attributes within the sORF gff file.
+Based on this information, we can know the details of the specific sORF.
+The tags are as following:

+**start_TSS:** Shows this sORF starts with which TSS.

-``with_TSS``: Which TSSs are associated with this sORFs.
+**with_TSS:** Which TSSs are associated with this sORFs.

-``sORF_type``: The type of the sORF (5'UTR, 3'UTR, interCDS, intergenic, antisense or within CDS).
+**sORF_type:** Type of the sORF (5'UTR, 3'UTR, interCDS, intergenic, antisense or within CDS).

-``sRNA``: Which sRNAs are overlap with this sORFs.
+**sRNA:** Which sRNAs are overlap with this sORFs.

-``rbs``: The ribosome binding sites of this sORFs.
+**rbs:** Ribosome binding sites of this sORFs.

-``frame_shift``: The number of frame shifts in the regions.
+**frame_shift:** The number of frame shifts in the regions.

 promoter
 -----------

-``promoter`` can scan the upstream of TSSs to discover the promoter motifs. the regions of upstream TSSs for extraction can be assigned.
-We integrate `MEME <http://meme-suite.org/tools/meme>`_ to compute the promoters.
+``promoter`` can scan the upstream of TSSs to discover the promoter motifs.
+We integrated `MEME <http://meme-suite.org/tools/meme>`_ to compute the promoters.
-Visulization HTML files will be generated.
-If the gff files of TSSs is not computed by ANNOgesic, please use --TSS_source. ``promoter`` will classify the TSSs for computing promoter motifs.
+Based on the tool, visulization HTML files can be generated.
+If TSS gff file is not computed by ANNOgesic, please use ``--TSS_source``, then ``promoter`` will classify the TSSs for computing promoter motifs.

-- Pre-required tools and files
+- **Required tools**

 `MEME <http://meme-suite.org/tools/meme>`_.

 `MPICH <https://http://www.mpich.org/>`_ (if parallel runs are required)

+- **Required files**

-Fasta files of genome sequence.
+**Fasta files of the genome sequence**

-Gff files of genome annotation.
+**Gff files of the genome annotation**

-Gff files of TSSs.

-If the gff files of TSSs is not computed by ANNOgesic, the libraries and wiggle files are necessary.
+**Gff files of the TSSs:** If the TSS gff file is not computed by ANNOgesic, the libraries and wiggle files are necessary.
 Please refer to the ``The format of libraries for import to ANNOgesic`` in order to assign the correct format.

-- Arguments
+- **Arguments**

 ::